reidmorrison/rubywmq/README.md

 The Ruby WMQ interface currently supports the following features:

-* High performance
+High performance

-  Able to read over 2000 messages per second from a Queue (Non-persistent messages, < 4K each, MQ V6, running on Windows Laptop)
+* Able to read over 2000 messages per second from a Queue
+* (Non-persistent messages, < 4K each, MQ V6, running on Windows Laptop)

-* Full support for the entire MQ Administration interface (MQAI) Create Queues
+Full support for the entire MQ Administration interface (MQAI)

+* Create Queues
-  Query Queue Depths
+* Query Queue Depths
-  etc…
+* etc…

-* Full support for all WebSphere MQ Headers
+Full support for all WebSphere MQ Headers

-  Rules and Format Header 2 (RFH2)
+* Rules and Format Header 2 (RFH2)
-  Rules and Format Header (RFH)
+* Rules and Format Header (RFH)
-  Name Value pairs returned as a Hash
+* Name Value pairs returned as a Hash
-  Dead Letter Header
+* Dead Letter Header
-  Transmission Queue Header
+* Transmission Queue Header
-  IMS, CICS, …..
+* IMS, CICS, …..

-* Conforms with the Ruby way.
-Implements: each
+Conforms with the Ruby way.
+Implements:

+* each
-  Code blocks
+* Code blocks
-  etc..

-* Relatively easy interface for reading or writing messages MQ Headers made easy
+Relatively easy interface for reading or writing messages

+* MQ Headers made easy

-* Single Ruby WMQ auto-detection library that concurrently supports:
+Single Ruby WMQ auto-detection library that concurrently supports:

-  WebSphere MQ Server Connection
+* WebSphere MQ Server Connection
-  WebSphere MQ Client Connection
+* WebSphere MQ Client Connection

-* Includes latest client connection options such as SSL
+Includes latest client connection options such as SSL

-* Tested with WebSphere MQ V5.3, V6, V7, and V7.5
+Tested with WebSphere MQ V5.3, V6, V7, and V7.5

-* Is written in C to ensure easier portability and performance
+Is written in C to ensure easier portability and performance

 ### Compatibility